Bisbee Deportation: Prosecution

 At the end of the conflict, Attorney General A. Mitchell Palmer and others advocated for a peacetime equivalent of the Sedition Act, using the Bisbee events as a justification.
 They claimed that the only reason the company representatives and local law enforcement had taken the law into their own hands was that the government lacked the power to suppress radical sentiment directly.
 If the government were armed with appropriate legislation and the threat of long prison terms, private citizens would not feel the need to act.
 Writing in 1920, Harvard Professor Zechariah Chafee mocked that view: "Doubtless some governmental action was required to protect pacifists and extreme radicals from mob violence, but incarceration for a period of twenty years seems a very queer kind of protection."

 There was a second round of trials in 1920, wherein 210 defendants were brought before the court in January 1920.
 The initial number of defendants was approximately 300, and preliminary hearings began on July 11, 1919, headed by Cochise County prosecutor, Robert N. French, and continued though September.
 October, November and December were spent collecting depositions.
 The first defendant was Henry E. Wootten, whose trial began on March 11, 1920.
 During the jury selection process in February, French was taken ill, and attorney A. A. Worsley was named to succeed him as prosecutor.

-However, upon French's recovery by the end of February, he again took the reins of the prosecution, with Worsley assisting.
-The trial lasted through March and April, and on April 30, after a 16 minute deliberation, Wootten was acquitted of the kidnapping charges.
+Upon French's recovery by the end of February, he again took the reins of the prosecution, with Worsley assisting.
+The trial lasted through March and April, and on April 30, after a 16-minute deliberation, Wootten was acquitted of the kidnapping charges.
 There followed several other trials, including the "blanket case", which included about 150 defendants.

 Effects

 The later history of American deportations of alleged radicals and other undesirables from the country did not follow the precedent of Bisbee and Jerome, which were considered vigilante actions by private citizens.
 Instead, later deportations were authorized by law and executed by government agents.
-These actions were criticized by contemporaries at the time on the basis of public policy and the US Constitution, as well as extensively by later analysts.
+These actions were criticized by contemporaries at the time on the basis of public policy and the U.S. Constitution, as well as extensively by later analysts.
 Each case has involved discriminatory actions against ethnic minorities (and sometimes immigrants).

 The most notable have included the following: